NixOS/nix/doc/manual/src/design/store/objects.md

 ## File system objects

-The nix store uses a simple filesystem model.
+The Nix store uses a simple filesystem model.
 In particular, every file system object falls into these three cases:

  - File: an executable flag, and arbitrary data